 (a gated 2WD road that quickly turns from pavement to dirt) is quickly becoming the preferred way to enjoy a descent on this trail.

-While the trail is open to two-way bike and foot traffic, and the open view corridors at most of the turns are meant to minimize conflict between uphill and downhill trail users, many local riders enjoy riding up Red Mountain Jeanne Golay Trail
+While the trail is mostly open to two-way bike and foot traffic (except for "Lower" Grandstaff), and the open view corridors at most of the turns are meant to minimize conflict between uphill and downhill trail users, many local riders enjoy riding up Red Mountain Jeanne Golay Trail

 given its consistent grade and plenty of shady spots.
-Or, consider starting from the Olsen Trail
+Start from the Olsen Trail

 to add some fun flat mileage and avoid the small crowded trailhead parking.